 - Current First Aid and C.P.R. certificates, and crisis intervention;

-- Must possess a valid Ontario G Driver’s Licence and be willing to travel and provide a Drivers Abstract;
+- Must possess a valid Ontario G Driver’s Licence, be willing to travel and provide a Drivers Abstract;

 - Ability to speak Ojibway is preferred and a definite asset.